ejntaylor/plugin-required/readme.txt

 == Description ==

-Hey there!
-I'm your new starter plugin.

-Looking for a helping hand?
-[View plugin documentation](http://domain.com/).
+Sets required plugins for a WordPress site

 == Usage ==